-The kitchen and dining room area is open plan, and situated centrally to the house.
-The owner wanted to be able to cook at the same time as being able to see into the living room where the children usually play.
+First, we’ll take a look at the kitchen and dining room area.
+The area is, in fact, open plan, and situated centrally within the house.
+The owner wanted to be able to cook while being able to see into the living room where the children usually play.

-The lighting elements in this home are a medley of styles.
-The collection of Restoration Hardware lamps in the kitchen paired with spot lights around the border of the room help with seeing what you’re doing.
-But that large EAT sign on the wall is also an attraction against the plain wall, hopefully exciting enough to draw the kids in for mealtime.
+Looking up, lighting elements in this home are a medley of styles.
+The collection of Restoration Hardware lamps in the kitchen paired with spot lights around the room’s border helps with seeing what you’re doing.
+But that large EAT sign on the wall is also an attraction against the plain wall – hopefully exciting enough to draw the kids in for mealtime!

-It was Hoda Lasheen Interior Design that worked on this project, and they wanted to create a good source of light for the living room.
-At the same time there was an issue with light in the central part of the room potentially blocking views of the television from other viewpoints, so the cluster of lights above the sofa was a solution to spreading the light out around the room, creating something stunning to look at, and still being practical.
+Hoda Lasheen Interior Design, the design team behind this project, wanted to create a good source of light for the living room.
+During the planning stages, there was an issue with light in the central part of the room potentially blocking views of the television from other viewpoints.
+Eventually, a cluster of lights above the sofa became the solution to spreading the light out around the room.
+The lights are stunning to look at whilst still being practical.

-The finishing details of the home are these silk curtains which give off a lovely and luxurious vibe, with a simple color collection of browns, grays, and blues.
-Similar colors appear upstairs, too.
+We love how the use of silk curtains give a luxurious vibe.
+Additionally, notice the simple yet elegant color collection of browns, grays, and blues.
+Similar colors also appear upstairs too.

-The top floor was originally three rooms and a living room, but they wanted to eliminate that living room space upstairs.
-Instead, the room was turned into a dressing room connected to the master bedroom.
-There is a sliding door to be able to have some privacy while using the room, and in case the other is sleeping.
+The top floor was originally three rooms and a living room.
+Now, the space houses a dressing room connected to a master bedroom.
+There is also a sliding door in order to have some privacy whilst using the room, and in case the other is sleeping.

 Another surprising feature in the master bedroom is the large window that connects the bathroom and bedroom.
-Its design allows you to watch TV from the bathtub, with speakers also installed in the bathroom.
+This design allows you to watch TV from the bathtub!

-The finishing touch to the master bedroom is this quiet chaise, with the pendant lighting and graceful curtain combination at the windows.
+The finishing touch to the master bedroom is this quiet chaise.
+The pendant lighting and graceful curtain combination at the windows complete this relaxing spot.